 Q62.
 Is equity being embedded into Adaptation Action #4?
-Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.
-Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
+Please indicate your progress toward embedding equity in this action with "1" indicating no progress and "5" indicating significant progress.Below are several suggested ways that a local/tribal government can embed equity into this climate action provided as supportive guidance.
 This is not meant to be exhaustive of every possible action.
 Respondents can include actions not included in this list.
 Engage and collaborate with the community as part of the development of the Plan Ensure at least 50% of the solutions come directly from community members and/or organizations that represent community members from disinvested communities Design and write the Plan to protect all communities equally and encourage risk reduction in areas most vulnerable to the impacts of climate change.
 The Plan also takes into account unintended consequences-such as gentrification-and provides solutions to mitigate/ diminish negative impacts posed by solutions Include an equity statement and explicitly state how equity was included in the development of the Plan and how equity was integrated into the recommendations For redevelopment-specific actions or plans, ensure they are designed to improve conditions and resilience for burdened or disinvested communities rather than restore them to their current condition Use an Equity Toolkit to identify and correct any unintended impacts (and potential benefits) of any Plan, policy, or budget decision on low-income disinvested communities, or communities of color.
-Ensure the toolkit for each policy/plan/budget decision is made public for accountability and discussion List the affirmative steps made to incorporate and to include community input Proactively consider equitable relocation strategies wherever it may be necessary Include ways

-Q63.
-Please provide a brief explanation of the ways in which you are embedding equity into this adaptation action?
-An update of the County's Enhanced Local Mitigation Strategy is currently underway; it includes adaptation action?
-An update of the County's Enhanced Local Mitigation Strategy is currently underway; it includes urban heat impacts among the risks that must be mitigated.
-Mitigation plans will be aimed at vulnerable populations and strategies that provide multiple benefits, such as green infrastructure (e.g., tree planting).
+Ensure the toolkit for each policy/plan/budget decision is made public for accountability and discussion List the affirmative steps made to incorporate and to include community input Proactively consider equitable relocation strategies wherever it may be necessary Include ways to minimize/eliminate displacement and incorporate equitable outcomes for existing communities in all relevant Plans 4 Q63.
+Please provide a brief explanation of the ways in which you are embedding equity into this adaptation action? •An update of the County's Enhanced Local Mitigation Strategy is currently underway; it includes urban heat impacts among the risks that must be mitigated.
+Mitigation plans will be aimed at vulnerable populations and strategies that provide multiple benefits, such as green infrastructure (e.g., tree planting). •Currently pursuing NOAA grants for stormwater infrastructure improvements to address flood mitigation in low-income and disadvantaged communities (LIDAC).
 Q64.
 Please provide any supporting documents under Adaptation Priority Action #4.
 Max upload of five (5) files only.
 Q64(a).
 Please provide any supporting documents under Adaptation Priority Action #4.
 Max upload of five (5) files only.: (Did not answer) Q64(b).
 Please provide any supporting documents under Adaptation Priority Action #4.
 Max upload of five (5) files only.: (Did not answer) Q64(c).
 Please provide any supporting documents under Adaptation Priority Action #4.
 Max upload of five (5) files only.: (Did not answer) Q64(d).
 Please provide any supporting documents under Adaptation Priority Action #4.
 Max upload of five (5) files only.: (Did not answer) Q64(e).
 Please provide any supporting documents under Adaptation Priority Action #4.
 Max upload of five (5) files only.: